 - The Constitutional Court is South Africa’s highest court on constitutional matters.
 So its jurisdiction — the scope of its authority to hear cases — is restricted to constitutional matters and issues connected with decisions on constitutional matters.
 The court comprises of 11 judges and is headed by the Chief Justice of South Africa and the Deputy Chief Justice.

 - The Constitution requires that a matter be heard by a quorum of at least eight judges.
 In ordinary practice, all 11 judges hear every case.
 If any judge is absent for a long period or a vacancy arises, an acting judge may be appointed.

 - Thus here too the Chief Justice is not required to decide on the allocation of cases.

-- There are issues of corruption in the courts.
-The judiciary has failed to find a mechanism to deal with allegations of corruption within its ranks.
+- The judiciary should always be capable to find a mechanism to deal with allegations of corruption within its ranks.
 Every justice in the court needs to be above suspicion.

-- At the same time, the Judiciary should stay strong and settle issues with each other, as this will give an opportunity to politicians to fish in troubled waters.
+- At the same time, the Judiciary should stay strong and settle issues with each other.

 - All the judges of the Supreme Court, including the CJI, should sort out their differences amicably and find a satisfactory solution to the problem.